rsdoiel/antenna/archives/2025/planet_2025.29.md

 ---

-## Govt unveils 'transformational' investment plan
+## As it happened: Govt announces revised NDP

 date: 2025-07-22, from: RTÉ News